orca-app/orca/Readme.md

 ## FAQ

-**What platforms does Orca supports?**
+**What platforms does Orca support?**

 We currently support Windows 10 and up, and macOS 10.15 and up.
+We plan to expand to more platforms in the future.

 **What languages can I use with Orca?**

 In principle, you can use any language and toolchain that can produce a WebAssembly module and bind to the Orca APIs.
-However, several important parts of Orca, such as the UI, are provided as part of the support library, which must be compiled to WebAssembly with you app, and is written in C. Therefore, at this early stage, it may be difficult to use any language other than C.
+However, several important parts of Orca, such as the UI, are provided as part of the core library, which must be compiled to WebAssembly with your app, and is written in C. Therefore, at this early stage, it may be difficult to use any language other than C.

-C-style C++ is possible but requires compiling the support library in C as a separate object file, and then adding that object to your compile command when building your app.
+C-style C++ is possible but requires compiling the core library in C as a separate object file, and then adding that object to your compile command when building your app.

 We're currently working with contributors to add support for Odin and Zig, and we look forward to expanding the number of officially-supported languages in the future.

+**Which WebAssembly features does Orca support?**

+We currently use [wasm3](https://github.com/wasm3/wasm3) for our interpreter.
+We therefore support whatever features wasm3 supports.
+In practice this means all WebAssembly 1.0 features, bulk memory operations, and a couple other small features.

 **I am getting errors about atomics when building the runtime on Windows.**